w3f/w3f-education/docs/Rust/setup/installation.md

 >
 ```

+Select **Option 1** for the standard install.
+We will add more components later in the course as needed.
 When the command completes, you can confirm that rustup is installed by checking its version with `rustup --version`:

 ```bash
 $ rustup self update